 Ethical Considerations in Research on Human Subjects and Specimens Derived from Humans

-Astellas conducts research on human subjects, and obtains and conducts research on specimens derived from humans after appropriately obtaining the consent of the trial subjects in accordance with the Helsinki Declaration* as well as the laws, regulations and guidelines of relevant countries.
+Astellas conducts research on human subjects, and obtains and conducts research on specimens derived from humans,after appropriately obtaining the consent of the subjects in accordance with the Declaration of Helsinki* as well asthe laws, regulations and guidelines of relevant countries.

-* Helsinki Declaration: A statement of ethical principles for medical research involving human subjects, addressed to physicians and others who are involved in medical research on human subjects.
+* Declaration of Helsinki: A statement of ethical principles for medical research involving human subjects, addressed to physicians and others who are involved in medical research on human subjects.

 Ethical Considerations in Stem Cell Research and Development